NaimShk07/MERN_Stack_Interview_Prep/MissedInterviewQuestion/02kerinfotech.md

 ### 6. Why should we use Express.js if we already have Node.js?

 - Node.js is a runtime that runs JavaScript on the server with basic HTTP handling.
-- Express.js is a lightweight framework built on Node.js that simplifies backend development.
+- Express.js is a lightweight framework built on Node.js that `simplifies` backend development.
 - Provides **easy routing** and **middleware** support out of the box.
 - Handles common tasks like parsing requests and managing responses for you.
-- Speeds up API development with less code and better code organization.
+- Speeds up API development with `less` code and `better` code `organization`.

 ### 7. Node.js vs Express.js